 - A student cannot attend class without being enrolled in it.
 If you have received a permit, you must add the section to your schedule to be enrolled in it.

 - Sections R are for GT-Lorraine students only.
-Sections RCH are for GT-Shanghai students only.
+Sections QSZ are for GT-Shenzhen students only.

-- Sections QHx, Q, QUP and Q1 are video sections.
+- Sections QHx, Q and Q3 are video sections.
 Main-campus students cannot register for these video sections.

-- Most 4000 level courses are divided into graduate and undergraduate sections.
-The section for graduate students ends with a "G", and the section for undergraduate students ends with a "U".
+- Most 4000 have AG and AU sections.
+The section ending with a "G" is for graduate students, and the section for undergraduate students ends with a "U".
 A graduate student does not need a prerequisite override for a 4000 level section that ends with a "G".
 A graduate student cannot register for a 4000 level section that ends with a "U".
 An undergraduate student cannot register for a 4000 level section that ends with a "G".

 - Graduate students trying to register for a 3000 level class must request a prerequisite override through OSCAR.